Living with uS: How to do laundry in your Unite Students home

 7. Check and empty your pockets

-Don’t miss the chance for one of life’s greatest victories – finding money you never knew you had in your jeans pocket.
+Don’t miss the chance for one of life’s greatest victories – finding money you never knew you had in your pocket.

 Also, items such as coins and hair pins can damage your machine.